 Step 1: Creating your ad

-- Choose a secure and unique password for your account.
-Click here for password creation tips
+- Ensure you choose a secure and unique password for your bikesales account.

 Step 2: Deciding your selling price